Ray Rodrigues

-Raymond Wesley Rodrigues (born April 17, 1970) is a Republican member of the Florida Senate, representing parts of Lee County since 2020.
-Previously, he served four terms in the Florida House of Representatives, representing southern and coastal Lee County from 2012 to 2020.
+Raymond Wesley Rodrigues (born April 17, 1970) is the 12th chancellor of the State University System of Florida since 2023.
+Previously, he served four terms in the Florida House of Representatives, representing southern and coastal Lee County from 2012 to 2020 and one term in the Florida Senate from 2020 to 2022.
 His campaign website describes him as conservative.

 History

 Rodrigues was born in Pensacola and attended Berry College in Rome, Georgia, where he received a scholarship from the WinShape Foundation and graduated in 1992.
-Following graduation, he moved to Estero, where he became an active member of the community, eventually working as the Budget Manager for the College of Arts and Sciences at Florida Gulf Coast University.
+Following graduation, he moved to Estero, where he became an active member of the community, eventually working as the Budget Manager for the College of Arts and Sciences at Florida Gulf Coast University and getting his MPA there in 2017.

-Rodrigues has been active in the Lee County Republican Party since 1995, serving in various capacities including Vice-Chairman from 2010 to 2012.
+Rodrigues has been active in the Lee County Republican Party since 1995, serving in various capacities including vice-chairman from 2010 to 2012.
 When the Florida House of Representatives districts were redrawn in 2012, Rodrigues ran for the newly created 76th District.
-He faced off against former State Representative Michael J. Grant and Chauncey Solinger in the Republican General Primary.
+He faced off against former state representative Michael J. Grant and Chauncey Solinger in the Republican General Primary.
 Rodrigues won with nearly 50% of the vote to Grant's 28% and Solinger's 22%.
 Rodrigues was unopposed in the general election.